 To sum up, Google AdWords makes for an excellent channel to drive more traffic and aquire more users for all companies, big and small.
 It is important to optimize the Google AdWords campaigns to ensure a positive return on the investment.
 Kolau is currently one of the most powerful AdWords automated otpimization engines as well as the most affordable with free plans available.

-Sawtooth Roofing, a roofing repair business, explains how Google AdWords works and how it is helping them aquire more web traffic and more business
+Sawtooth Roofing, a roofing repair business, explains how Google AdWords works and how Kolau's optimization engines are helping them gain more web traffic and more business while paying less for their campaigns.

 Google AdWords is the best channel to be found when your product is searched because over 90% of your customers search for it in Google.